00fox/FreeMind/README.md

   - provide full gamepad support, with simplified solutions to do everything easily.
   - your gamepad bindings will be in the same place, and automated, even between multiple Xbox, Sony or Generic types,
   - unless you choose to do it manually.
-  - some are usable with the keyboard, like for the ring, quests, or CombatMode inversion.
+  - some are usable with the keyboard, like for the Ring, Quests, or CombatMode inversion.

 - Ring:
-  - is precisely one of these buttons, revealing a simple circle with a flyout action bar.
+  - is precisely one of these buttons, revealing a simple circle with a Flyout action bar.
   - so you can add a bunch of things that the classic bars don't support and have the count of the objects.
   - you can switch it to all bars 4 to 7.
   - in gamepad mode the character stops and you choose the action according to the direction of a cursor.